vaperrin98/beautiful-jekyll/index.md

 Visually, we have established the parameters susceptible to be different between labour-controlled boroughs and conservative-controlled boroughs.
 But can we trust our eyes?
 We run some statistical tests to check if indeed we can find some statistical differences between the boroughs controlled by the two parties.
 Here's what we obtain, for the four well-being variables:
 ![Image](./assets/img/PVALUES3.png)

 We used the same choice of visualisation as in the part 1 of our study, by plotting 1-pvalue.
 However here the red line indicates the 0.99 value, meaning that any bar going further indicates a pvalue lower than 0.01.
-We see that indeed, as expected from the distribution seen before, happiness, life satisfaction and worthwhileness means are significantly different between the two political types of boroughs, at a signifiance level of 0.01.
+We see that indeed, as expected from the distribution seen before, **happiness, life satisfaction and worthwhileness means are significantly different** between the two political types of boroughs, at a signifiance level of 0.01.
 However, it is not the cause for the anxiety score, as expected from the distribution.

 We repeated the statistical tests with the other variables of interest mentioned before, and here's what we obtain:
 ![Image](./assets/img/PVALUES4.png)

 Here we used a significance level of 0.05, and we find that the average age, the proportion of homes owned outright, the proportion of homes rented, the greenspace area and the number of cars per households, are all signicantly different between the two groups of boroughs: labour and conservative.

-So we see that indeed, boroughs with different political controls are characterized by different parameter values!
+So we see that indeed, **boroughs with different political controls are characterized by different parameter values**!
 If some of these differences can be explained are known to exist culturally and socially, some variables that we would expect to be significantly different aren't (such as the proportion of people aged 65 and over, expected to be higher in conservative boroughs for instance).

 Also, we didn't expect to have such strong statistical differences between the two groups for the life satisfaction, happiness, and worthwhileness!